Choose another writer in this calendar:

 Razors pain you;

-Dorothy Parker was born in West End, New Jersey, the fourth and last child of Jacob (Henry) Rothschild, a garment manufacturer, and Annie Eliza (Marston) Rothschild, the daughter of a machinist at Phoenix Armour.
+Dorothy Parker was born in West End, New Jersey, the fourth and last child of Jacob (Henry) Rothschild, a garment manufacturer, and Annie Eliza (née Marston) Rothschild, the daughter of a machinist at Phoenix Armour.
 Her paternal grandparents came from Russia.
 Parker's mother died in 1898.
 Jacob married in 1900 Eleanor Frances Lewis, a Roman Catholic; Parker never liked her stepmother.
 Eleanor Frances died of a heart attack three years after the wedding.
-Parker's father died when she was twenty.
+Martin Rothschild, her uncle, perished on the Titanic in 1912.
+Her father died when she was twenty.

-Parker was educated at a Catholic school.
-"But as for helping me in the outside world, the convent taught me only that if you spit on a pencil eraser it will erase in," Parker said later in an interview.
+Parker attended a Catholic grammar school, and a finishing school in Morristown, New Jersey.
+"But as for helping me in the outside world, the convent taught me only that if you spit on a pencil eraser it will erase in," Parker said in 1956 in an interview by the journalist Marion Capron.
+(The Critical Waltz: Essays on the Work of Dorothy Parker, edited by Rhonda S. Pettit, 2005, p.
+358) Parker's formal education ended at the fourteen.
 She moved to New York City, whe she wrote during the day and earned money at night playing the piano in a dancing school.

-and was given an editorial position on the magazine.
-In 1917 she
+given an editorial position on the magazine.
+There she took over for

 Edwin was wounded in World War I, he was an alcoholic, and during the